Nullctipus/IdolShowdownTrainingPlusPlus/ReplayEditor.md

 ## Usage
 Open the menu and enable the recording editor

-type the code in the Text Editor section
+type the code in the Text Editor section or open the file in your favorite text editor and save it

 click run